jastfan/MoneyPrinterTurboFast/README.md

 # 🤖 AutoShortAi

 **Paste a video link.
-Get edited, HD-enhanced, ready-to-post vertical Shorts — cut, upscaled, voiced-over, and exported, all locally in your browser.**
+Get edited, HD-enhanced, get perfect title,description and other details with help of claude, using ai and face tracking to calculate accurate characters in video, ready-to-post vertical Shorts — cut, upscaled, voiced-over, and exported, all locally in your browser.**

 A local YouTube Shorts / Reels automation studio: powered by `yt-dlp` for fetching, `ffmpeg` for cutting and color, and AI face-restoration/upscaling (GFPGAN + Real-ESRGAN) for HD output — one Python script, no cloud, no subscription.